 “In our experience and the vacancies that we have open, apart from English, German and French are quite valuable languages to know for the vacancies we have,” Quine explained.
 But of course, “the more languages you speak, the easier it is to find a job.”

 Dutch is of course a valuable language to have in The Netherlands too.
 However, aside from the native Netherlanders, few internationals can speak it.
-In Amsterdam, for example, only six percent of Undutchables’ candidates can speak vloeiend Nederlands, the same goes for Utrecht, Den Haag and Eindhoven too.
-Knowing the native tongue can therefore set you apart from the pack of job-hungry internationals.
+In Amsterdam, for example, only six percent of Undutchables’ candidates can speak vloeiend Nederlands, the same goes for Utrecht, Den Haag, and Eindhoven too.
+Knowing the native tongue can, therefore, set you apart from the pack of job-hungry internationals.

 According to the company, only six percent of candidates in Amsterdam speak outstanding French.
 For German, that number is even lower, at a mere three percent.
 16 percent speak good French, while 11 percent speak good German.
-With employers crying out for French and German speaking professionals, picking up and getting to grips with these languages can boost your chances in the competitive interview environment.
+With employers crying out for French and German-speaking professionals, picking up and getting to grips with these languages can boost your chances in the competitive interview environment.

 Most of Undutchables’ vacancies require a B2 level of the language in question.
 If the vacancy requires just one language, fluency will be expected.
 However, there’s a bit more leniency for positions requiring two or more languages.

 These advantages are universal, but perhaps even more so in The Netherlands.
 Multilingual workers can bridge gaps in understanding between companies and their international clients, provide in-house language support, and help companies tap into a more diverse customer base.
 In the 17th Century, The Netherlands became one of the world’s greatest and wealthiest powers through shrewd trade with far-off lands.
-Nowadays, the country’s economy remains outward-facing, and is the world’s second most globalized, according to the World Economic Forum.
+Nowadays, the country’s economy remains outward-facing and is the world’s second most globalized, according to the World Economic Forum.

-As mentioned earlier, Undutchables has connected tens of thousands of internationals with their dream jobs.
+As mentioned earlier, Undutchables has connected thousands of internationals with their dream jobs.
 That number is set to grow further, as more and more international companies relocate to the Netherlands.
 153 foreign companies set up shop in Amsterdam alone last year, bringing with them more than 4,100 jobs.
 Britain’s upcoming exit from the European Union will bring more international firms, adding to the 241,000 international jobs already in the Dutch capital.

 Zooming back in from the global to the local, learning a foreign language brings personal benefits too.
 A groundbreaking study published last year found that learning a new language can stave off memory loss and protect against Alzheimer’s Disease.
-The researchers concluded that brushing up on your Bosnian or sharpening your Swahili can actually cause certain brain areas to develop that control that control executive function and attention tasks.
+The researchers concluded that brushing up on your Bosnian or sharpening your Swahili can actually cause certain brain areas to develop that control executive function and attention tasks.

 This doesn’t just benefit you.
 It benefits your employer too.
-A multilingual and multitalented workforce can ease conflict management, foster a greater sense of group cohesion, and give an employer access to a broad range of opinions and problem-solving approaches.
+A multilingual and multitalented workforce can ease conflict management, foster a greater sense of group cohesion, and give employers access to a broad range of opinions and problem-solving approaches.
 Of course, diversity alone will not guarantee success.
 However, a smart manager can utilize a diverse team to outwit the competition and reap the financial rewards.